Crossbell-Box/crossbell-bridge-contracts/docs/CrossbellGateway.md

 function pause() external
 ```

-Pause interaction with the gateway contract
+Pauses interaction with the gateway contract

 ### unpause